Computing

 Curriculum Intent

-We are aware that Computer Science and ICT is a fast-growing sector in the employment industry, therefore we are ensuring that our students have a robust Computer Science curriculum, allowing them to be ready for transition into further education, work-based apprenticeship courses and in some instances take on employment which requires the application of these skills.
+We are aware that Computer Science and ICT is a fast-growing sector in the employment industry, therefore we ensure that our students have a robust Computer Science curriculum, allowing them to be ready for transition into further education, work-based apprenticeship courses and in some instances employment which requires the application of these skills.
 Students are taught Computer Science with ICT from KS3 and have the choice of studying Computer Science as an option subject in KS4

 Currciulum Strands